 Like all good con artist movies, Art and Craft recognizes the thrill an audience gets out of the minute details of a scheme.
 The cameras tag along with Landis as he spins his Jesuit priest identity around himself and then easily dupes a hapless mark.
 And another needed quality for such a film is the dedicated nemesis, and Landis has one in the form of Matthew Leininger, the registrar of the Oklahoma City Museum of Art.
 Leininger figured out that the works Landis had given him were copies, and he’s spent several years since investigating the fraud and trying to warn other museums to keep an eye out for him.

 Like everything else in the film, their war is skewed through a lens of quiet amusement.
 The exceptionally low-stakes nature of Landis’s misdeeds means that nothing can ever get too serious, and Leininger’s ultimate method of solving the problem is a novel one.
-The film climaxes in a way that I doubt anyone would have predict (unless they already knew Landis’s story going in, but those people are cheaters).
+The film climaxes in a way that I doubt anyone would have predicted (unless they already knew Landis’s story going in, but those people are cheaters).
 It actually gives Landis what he seems to have been seeking all this time, and the result is actually quite touching.

 Art and Craft joins the ranks of the best docs made about the curious world of fine art and its devotees.
 So much in this field, especially value, comes down to perception.
 The fact that the paintings Landis donated weren’t the originals didn’t matter one whit to any of the laymen who viewed them.
 But every museum pulled those works off their walls as soon as they found out they’d been duped, in order to protect their credibility.
 For Landis, respectability is a game that’s easy for him to analyze and even easier for him to rig, and his forgeries are his entry fee.
 Everyone puts up some sort of facade to get what they want out of other people — he just does it more blatantly and shamelessly than others.
 This allows viewers to look at Landis and think about themselves.